Learn to pack lighter and avoid overpacking with these 12 easy steps.

 Limiting what clothes to pack is the biggest struggle for many of us.
 But with a fresh mindset and smart thinking you can overcome the need to overpack and get by with a lot less than you usually do.
 For instance, you will not need twenty-five pairs of socks and underwear, as you will not shit your pants every day of your trip.
 And even if you’re extremely unlucky and actually do – they probably sell underwear wherever you’re going.
 And you can always do laundry.

-Packing light for cold destinations: Although packing light for warm weather destinations is a lot easier, it is far from impossible to pack a carry-on for a winter trip, you just have to think even smarter and get creative.
-Here are a few suggestions:
+Although packing light for warm weather destinations is a lot easier, it is far from impossible to pack a carry-on for a winter trip, you just have to think even smarter and get creative.
+Here are a few suggestions on packing light for cold destinations:

-- Bring one warm jacket, preferably water resistent.
+- Bring one warm jacket like a parka or hiking jacket, preferably wind- and water resistent.
 Wear it while traveling so you don’t have to pack it.

 - Bring a hat, scarf and gloves in neutral colors so it will match all of your outfits.

-- Consider getting a set of thin thermals to wear underneath all of your outfits, especially if you get cold easily
+- Consider bringing a set of thermals (sweater and pants) to wear underneath all of your outfits.
+Especially if you get cold easily.

 - Bring warm tights if you’re planning on using dresses or skirts, and combine the outfit with a cardigan or sweater.